MichaelSasser/matrixctl/README.md

 MatrixCtl is written in Python.
 The installation is straight forward.
 Just run ``pip install matrixctl``.
 MatrixCtl will be installd from the [Python Package Index (PyPi)](https://pypi.org/project/matrixctl/).

+You will find more information in the documentation.

+## Documentation

+There is a [documentation](https://michaelsasser.github.io/matrixctl/index.html) waiting for you, showing you how everything works and howto setup matrixctl

 ## Configuration File

 To use this program you need to have this config file in